 Arthur Liman Public Interest Law Summer Fellowship Program: students can work anywhere in the U.S. on a public interest law project and earn a stipend of $5,000; three to five students are typically selected to participate in this program; this program has a January 12, 2020 student application deadline.

-Summer Federal Work-Study Program for Public Service: students can earn up to $4,000 for summer service working in the U.S.; students must be U.S. citizens to be eligible for federal work-study funding; this program has an April 15, 2020 student application deadline.
+Summer Federal Work-Study Program for Public Service: students can earn up to $4,000 for summer service working in the U.S.; students must be U.S. citizens to be eligible for federal work-study funding; this program has a May 3, 2020 student application deadline.

 |2020 Arthur Liman Public Interest Law Fellowship Application||197 KB|